Show Tourists How Beautiful Your Area is

 Make Sure That Tourist Facilities are Clearly Signed and Easy to Find

-We’ve all been the tourist who wanders into a town and ends up getting horribly lost, and then drives off in a huff because the public toilets don’t seem to exist.
+We’ve all been that tourist who wanders into a town and ends up getting horribly lost, eventually driving off in a huff because the public toilets don’t seem to exist.

 If you provide tourist facilities, make sure people can find such facilities and quickly realise how wonderful you are!